huaweicloud/terraform-provider-huaweicloud/docs/resources/dbss_instance.md

   Changing this parameter will create a new resource.

-* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the instance.
+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the instance.

-  Changing this parameter will create a new resource.

 ## Attribute Reference